wdong5/ML_EKE_linux/README.md

 with the build, try sourcing the ``setup_env.sh`` script in SmartRedis and try the script again.

+After modification, I build the executable files of both the ocean_sis2 and the ocean_only.

 ### Download the MOM6 input data

 We host and include the input data we used to run MOM6 along with